-Let's check how to create a directory in Linux system.
+Let's check how to create a directory in the Linux system.
 On Linux, we can use 'mkdir' command.
 Mkdir is short for “make directory”.
+All most all Linux distribution like Ubuntu, RHEL, Debian and Centos uses the same command.

-In this article, I will show you 5 usage mkdir command to create directory on a Linux system.
+In this tutorial, I will show you 5 usage mkdir command to create directory on a Linux and Unix like operating system.

 You can type mkdir directly from your console to use it.